The Complexity Behind Easy-to-Use Medical Devices

 Devices are no longer static products.
 They evolve through controlled updates, and that ongoing lifecycle must be actively managed long after release.

 “Modern medical devices may look simple, but behind that simplicity sits a highly complex system of hardware, software, data, and regulatory requirements.
-The real challenge today is integrating all these elements into a product that is safe, usable, and ready for production,” says Harm Hogenbirk, Co-founder of Pilotfish.
+The real challenge today is integrating all these elements into a product that is safe, usable, and ready for production.”

 Connectivity Brings Cybersecurity Challenges